jkrLab/HiHiC/README.md

-2. Process mapped read data and transfor into Hi-C contact map
+2. Process mapped read data and transform into Hi-C contact map

 * Download data from web and transform into Hi-C contact map